AlexandruMiclea/Proiect-SO/readme.md

 ## Implementation details

-Double linked list, where the beginning of each block contains 32 bytes of metadata, immediately followed by the memory required
+Double linked list, where the beginning of each block contains 32 bytes of metadata, immediately followed by the memory required.
 The metadata contains information about the size of the block, pointers to the previous and next nodes in the list, and the value of its status (0 for occupied, 1 for free).